-- Development of materials and processes designed to improve mechanical performance and quality of AM parts and the process productivity; - Biocompatible materials for use in the production of personalised implant devices and improved scaffolds used in tissue regeneration;

-- AM processing of materials used in applications with restrictive validation / certification processes, e.g. aerospace or medical applications; - Development of novel materials and processes to enable innovative applications for AM parts, which could include multifunctional, functionally graded, hierarchically structured, (nano-)composite materials or organic electronics; - New strategies to improve the part quality by including instrumentation, process monitoring, setting up a digital twin with in-situ simulation for self-optimisation of the AM process with insitu corrective actions: - Improvement of lifecycle cost of products by repair or remanufacturing with AM technology, e.g. with laser cladding; - New technologies for reconditioning of feedstock material for re-use; - New materials for energy efficiency AM applications, such as heat exchangers with complex geometry or lightweight structures.
+- Development of materials and processes designed to improve mechanical performance and quality of AM parts and enhance the process productivity; - Development of novel materials and processes to enable innovative applications for AM parts (e.g. batteries, novel implants), which could include multifunctional, hierarchically structured or composite materials; - New strategies to improve the part quality by including instrumentation, process monitoring, post-processing, collecting material data, modelling, simulation and setting up a digital twin; - Improvement of lifetime of products by repair or remanufacturing with AM technology, e.g. with laser cladding; - New technologies for reconditioning of feedstock material for re-use; - New feedstock materials using waste from other processes recycling, zero waste and circular economy.